sheva/PeopleSimplePreferences/README.md

 ## Dev extras

-I've created a special test page, served by dev server, to test the API in the browser:
+Special test page created, served by dev server, to test the API in the browser:

     http://localhost:8080/test/web/index.html